Matt Harris Ph.D.

 Bio

-Dr. Matt Harris is a specialist in US history with a particular focus in religion and the law, church and state, American religious history, civil rights, and Mormon Studies.
+Dr. Matthew L. Harris is a specialist in US history with a particular focus in religion and the law, church and state, Legal history, American Religions, civil rights, and Mormon Studies.
 He received a BA and MA in history from Brigham Young University and an MPhil and PhD, also in history, from the Maxwell School of Citizenship and Public Affairs at Syracuse University.
-He is the author of numerous books and articles, including The Mormon Church and Blacks: A Documentary History (Univ. of Illinois Press, 2015), Thunder on the Right: Ezra Taft Benson in Mormonism and Politics (Univ. of Illinois Press, 2019), “Watchman on the Tower”: Ezra Taft Benson and the Making of the Mormon Right (Univ. of Utah Press, 2019) and (with Newell G. Bringhurst) The Mormon Church and its Gospel Topics Essays: The Scholarly Community Responds (Univ. of Utah Press, 2019).
-He is currently at work on three book-length manuscripts: “The Long Awaited Day”: Blacks, Mormons, and the Lifting of the Priesthood and Temple Ban, 1945-2018; J. Reuben Clark and the Making of Modern Mormonism (Univ. of Illinois Press); and Hugh B. Brown: Mormonism’s Progressive Apostle (Signature Books).
+He is the author of numerous books and articles, including Second-Class Saints: Black Mormons and the Struggle for Racial Equality (Oxford University Press, 2024); Watchman on the Tower: Ezra Taft Benson and the Making of the Mormon Right (University of Utah Press, 2020); Thunder from the Right: Ezra Taft Benson in Mormonism and Politics (University of Illinois Press, 2019); The Mormon Church and Blacks: A Documentary History (University of Illinois Press, 2015); and (with Thomas S. Kidd) The Founding Fathers and the Debate over Religion in Revolutionary America (Oxford University Press, 2012).
+He is currently at work on two book-length manuscripts: J. Reuben Clark and the Making of Modern Mormonism (under contract; University of Illinois Press); and Hugh B. Brown: Mormonism’s Progressive Apostle (under contract; Signature Books).
 His article “Mormonism’s Problematic Racial Past and the Evolution of the Divine-Curse Doctrine,” published in The John Whitmer Historical Society Journal, won the Vera Jean and J. Talmage Jones Award from the Mormon History Association in 2014.
-His work has been featured on CSPAN and various social media outlets.
+His work has been featured on CSPAN, the Religious News Service, and dozens of social media outlets.
+In addition, he has been interviewed by Newsweek, Longreads, and several other national news outlets for his expertise on right-wing extremism.

 Dr. Harris served as the chair of the history department from 2010-2013 and director of the graduate program in history from 2009-2016.
-He currently directs the Legal Studies program at CSU-Pueblo.
+He currently directs the Legal Studies program at CSU Pueblo.